jessxwu/jessxwu.github.io/src/content/blog/2024-08-10-lessons-from-a-bruised-pear.md

     alt: A bruised pear

 ---
-As a child, accompanying my parents to go grocery shopping was often a tedious exercise, our trips stretching for what seemed like hours.
+As a child, accompanying my parents to go grocery shopping was often a tedious exercise.
+Our trips stretched for what seemed like hours.
 My mother was indecisive, perusing the aisles for secret bargains and rare imported treats that reminded her of home.
-To stave off my boredom, I’d find ways to keep myself busy, often losing myself in tasty daydreams – in the form of elaborate wishlists of nibbles that I wanted to try in the snack aisle (a habit I still practice).
+I’d find ways to keep myself busy, often losing myself in tasty daydreams – in the form of elaborate wishlists of nibbles that I wanted to try in the snack aisle (a habit I still practice).

 Another point of interest was the produce section.
 Adults were always strumming their fingers on the soft flesh of a ripe plum, or crading melons like newborn babies.
 I intently studied my mom while she tapped fruits as if to coax out some hidden melody.
 I mimicked her actions, but with little comprehension.
 To me, this fruit-whispering seemed like peak adulthood – an elusive skill I'd someday unlock.